 How to use this time duration calculator

 All times are entered in 24-hour format.
 9:00 AM is 09:00, and 9:00 PM is 21:00.
-If you are more comfortable with 12-hour AM/PM times, convert first: add 12 to any PM hour except 12 noon itself.
+If you are more comfortable with 12-hour AM/PM times, convert first: add 12 to any PM hour except 12 noon itself, and then let our time duration calculator online solve it.

-How time duration calculation works
+How to calculate time duration

 The conversion formula